ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/security/deserialization-security.dotnet.markdown

 {NOTE: }

-* Data deserialization can run gadgets that may initiate RCE attack on the client machine.
+* Data deserialization can trigger the execution of gadgets that may initiate RCE attacks on the client machine.
-* To prevent this risk, RavenDB's default deserializer blocks the deserialization of known [`.NET` RCE gadgets](https://cheatsheetseries.owasp.org/cheatsheets/Deserialization_Cheat_Sheet.html#known-net-rce-gadgets).
+* To handle this threat, RavenDB's default deserializer blocks the deserialization of known [`.NET` RCE gadgets](https://cheatsheetseries.owasp.org/cheatsheets/Deserialization_Cheat_Sheet.html#known-net-rce-gadgets).
-* Users can easily modify the list of namespaces and object types for which deserialization is forbidden or allowed.
+* Users can easily modify the list of namespaces and object types that deserialization is forbidden or allowed for.

 * In this page:
   * [Securing Deserialization](../../client-api/security/deserialization-security#securing-deserialization)